Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
-OWBB_GENERATE_LANDUSE                           Boolean    False     Create land-use based on building clusters outside of existing land-use
-                                                                     information (OSM).
 OWBB_GENERATE..._BUILDING_BUFFER_DISTANCE       Number     30        The minimum buffering distance around a building.
 OWBB_GENERATE..._BUILDING_BUFFER_DISTANCE_MAX   Number     50        The maximum buffering distance around a building.
 The actual value is a
                                                                      function of the previous parameter and the building's size (the larger the building the larger the buffering distance - up to this max value.
-OWBB_GENERATE_LANDUSE_LANDUSE_MIN_AREA          Number     5000      The minimum area in square metres of a generated land-use.
-Otherwise it is
-                                                                     discarded.
 OWBB_GENERATE_LANDUSE_LANDUSE_HOLES_MIN_AREA    Number     20000     The minimum area for a hole within a generated land-use that is kept as a
                                                                      hole (square metres).
 OWBB_GENERATE..._SIMPLIFICATION_TOLERANCE       Number     20        The tolerance in metres used for simplifying the geometry of the generated